py-mine/mcproto/docs/community/code-of-conduct.md

 ## Harassment

 We share a common understanding of what constitutes harassment as it applies to a professional setting.
-Although this list cannot be exhaustive, we explicitly honor diversity in age, gender, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, disability and personal appearance.
+Although this list cannot be exhaustive, we explicitly honor the following "protected attributes": **diversity in age, gender, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, disability and personal appearance**.
 We will not tolerate discrimination based on any of the protected characteristics above, including some that may not have been explicitly mentioned here.
 We consider discrimination of any kind to be unacceptable and immoral.

 Harassment includes, but is not limited to:

 - Offensive comments (or "jokes") related to any of the above mentioned attributes.
-- Deliberate "outing"/"doxing" of any aspect of a person's identity, such as physical or electronic address, without their explicit consent, except as necessary to protect others from intentional abuse.
+- Deliberate "outing"/"doxing" of any aspect of a person's identity, such as physical or electronic address, without their explicit consent, except as necessary means to protect others from intentional abuse.
 - Unwelcome comments regarding a person's lifestyle choices and practices, including those related to food, health, parenting, drugs and employment.
 - Deliberate misgendering.
 This includes deadnaming or persistently using a pronoun that does not correctly reflect a